 AB 159 Calderon Investigational drugs This bill would allow a physician to administer drugs that are still undergoing clinical trials and have not yet been approved for general use by the federal Food and Drug Administration.
 Additionally, this bill would allow manufacturers of such drugs to provide them to the patient; authorize health benefit plans to cover the cost of the drugs, and; prohibit state agencies from interfering with the distribution of the drugs or disciplining physicians for recommending them to qualified patients.
 This bill is similar to SB 149 (Stone, 2015), and would impact the Medical Board and Osteopathic Medical Board.
-Vetoed by Governor 10/11/15 AB 269 Dahahneh Personal Info Privacy This bill would require a public agency that is the source of a data breach to provide at least 12 months of appropriate identity theft prevention and mitigation services at no cost to the affected persons if the breach exposed unencrypted social security, driver's license, or California identification card numbers.
-In Sen Appr.
-Held under submission AB 333 Healing Arts: Continuing Education This bill would allow specified healing arts licensees to apply one credit, as defined, of continuing education credit once per renewal cycle towards any required continuing education units for attending a course certain courses that results result in the licensee becoming a certified instructor of cardiopulmonary resuscitation (CPR) or the proper use of an automated external defibrillator ('AED), (AED), and would allow specified healing arts licensees to apply up to 2 units of continuing education credit once per renewal cycle towards any required continuing education units for conducting CPR or AED training sessions for employees of school districts and community college districts in the state.
+Vetoed by Governor 10/11/15 AB 269 Dababneh Personal Info Privacy Ito the affected persons if the breach exposed upencrypted social security, driver's In Sen Appr.
+Held under submission AB 333 Bonilla Healing Arts: Continuing Education This bill would allow specified healing arts licensees to apply one credit, as defined, of continuing education credit once per renewal cycle towards any required continuing education units for attending a course certain courses that results result in the licensee becoming a certified instructor of cardiopulmonary resuscitation (CPR) or the proper use of an automated external defibrillator ('AED), (AED), and would allow specified healing arts licensees to apply up to 2 units of continuing education credit once per renewal cycle towards any required continuing education units for conducting CPR or AED training sessions for employees of school districts and community college districts in the state.
 The bill would specify that these provisions would only apply if a licensing board's laws or regulations establishing continuing education requirements include the courses or activities mentioned above.
 Signed into law by Governor 10/31/15.
 Chapter 360, Statutes of 2015 AB 351 Jones- Sawyer) Public contracts: small business participation This bill would require all state agencies, departments, boards, and commissions to establish and achieve an annual goal of 25% small business participation in state procurements and contracts, to ensure that the state's procurement and contract processes are administered in order to meet or exceed the goal, and to report to the director statistics regarding small business participation in the agency's procurements and contracts.
 This bill contains other related provisions.
 In Asm Appr.
-Held under submission SB 467 Hill Professions and Vocations (Division) to work cooperatively with healing arts boards regarding standard case referral to the Division.
-Finally, this bill would extend the sunset for the Board of Accountancy and the Contractors State Lisonse Board to Lanuary 1, 2020.
-Signed into law by Governor 10/8/15.
+Held under submission SB 467 Hill Professions and Vocations This bill would also require the Attorney General to implement performance measures regarding case referrals.
+In addition, this bill would direct the Division of Investigation (Division) to work cooperatively with healing arts boards regarding standard case referral to the Division.
+Finally, this bill would extend the sunset for the Board of Accountancy and the Contractors State License Board to January 1, 2020 Signed into law by Governor 10/8/15.
 Chapter 656, Statutes of 2015.